-This measure assesses the proportion of hospitalized children younger than 19 years of age with severe sepsis or septic shock who received a fluid bolus within 60 minutes of meeting diagnostic criteria for this condition.
+This measure assesses the proportion of hospitalized children younger than 19 years of age with severe sepsis or septic shock whose heart rate was documented at least every 15 minutes for the first hour of intravenous or intraosseous fluid resuscitation and then hourly thereafter until resolution of their condition, or for 24 readings.
 A higher proportion indicates better performance.

 Sepsis is a potentially catastrophic condition that can escalate from infection to organ failure and death within hours.
-While mortality rates for pediatric sepsis have decreased over time, 4-10 percent of hospitalized children with sepsis in the United States die (Odetola, Gebremariam, Freed, 2007; Watson, Carcillo, Linde-Zwirble, et al., 2003).
+While mortality rates for pediatric sepsis have decreased over time, 4 percent-10 percent of hospitalized children with sepsis in the United States die (Odetola, Gebremariam, Freed, 2007; Watson, Carcillo, Linde-Zwirble, et al., 2003).
 Also, annual hospital treatment costs are significant, at nearly \$2 billion (Watson, et al., 2003).
-Clinical practice parameters and clinical guidelines for the treatment of children with sepsis syndrome emphasize the critical importance of early recognition and aggressive treatment for all suspected cases of pediatric sepsis syndrome (Carcillo, Fields, et al., 2002; Dellinger, Levy, Rhodes, et al., 2013).
-Improved survival has been associated with adherence to guidelines that emphasize time-sensitive resuscitation of children with sepsis syndrome (Han, Carcillo, Dragotta, et al., 2003).
+Clinical practice parameters and clinical guidelines for the treatment of children with sepsis syndrome emphasize the critical importance of early recognition and aggressive treatment for all suspected cases (Carcillo, Fields, et al., 2002; Dellinger, Levy, Rhodes, et al., 2013).
+Improved survival has been associated with adherence to guidelines that emphasize prompt resuscitation of children with sepsis syndrome (Han, Carcillo, Dragotta, et al., 2003).
 Whether a child presents to an academic medical center or to a community hospital, clinicians must be ready to rapidly deploy a set of time-sensitive, goal-directed, stepwise procedures to hinder or reverse the cascade of events in sepsis that lead to organ failure and death.
-One essential element of timely and appropriate treatment is prompt initiation of fluid resuscitation in order to restore circulation, thus decreasing the risk of organ failure (Rivers, Ahrens, 2008).
-Fluid boluses should be started within the first hour of recognition of severe sepsis or septic shock (Brierley, Carcillo, Choong, et al., 2009).
-Research has shown that early and sufficient amounts of fluid administered within the first hour following the recognition of severe sepsis and septic shock have been associated with decreased mortality by attenuating the inflammatory response characteristic of sepsis and restoring the circulation and organ perfusion (Oliveira, Nogueira de Sa, Oliveria, et al., 2008).